WebsyIO/tubemap-viz/README.md

-        "stroke": String, //overrides the station stroke colour "scale": Number, //scales the station by the specified scale "image": String, (url) //allows an image to be used to represent the station "imageSize": Number //specifies the radius of the image used }
+        "stroke": String, //overrides the station stroke colour "scale": Number, //scales the station by the specified scale "image": String, (url) //allows an image to be used to represent the station "imageSize": Number //specifies the diameter of the image used }
     }
   ]